NagaTheDon/CPP_Scripts/README.md

 * The program should priortise keeping/saving the higher denominations than lower denominations.

 * The denominations will be / should be entered in descending order when asked.

+**TODO**:

+1. Find all the suitable combinations of denominations that give us sum equal to the total amount